protoblock/protoblock/README.md

 4. transactions fees for block forging

 ###Proof-of-skill
-Proof-of-skill is essestially a [Proof-of-stake](http://en.wikipedia.org/wiki/Proof-of-stake) system, where the stakes are earned based on the skill of projecting weekly fantasy football results.
+Proof-of-skill is essentially a [Proof-of-stake](http://en.wikipedia.org/wiki/Proof-of-stake) system, where the stakes are earned based on the skill of projecting weekly fantasy football results.
+The main downside in other proof-of-stake networks, such as [NXT](http://wiki.nxtcrypto.org/wiki/Whitepaper:Nxt#Proof-of-Stake), is that all tokens must be pre-distributed, creating an unfair advantage to early stake holders.
+Fantasybits are created by NFL players playing football, so there is no pre-distribution needed.

 ###Fantasy point projections